exercism/elixir-test-runner/how-this-works.md

 ## Elixir application escript

-The escript creates a discrete way for the schell script to start the elixir application and perform 3 operations neccessary for this test-runner service to work:
+The escript creates a discrete way for the shell script to start the elixir application and perform 4 operations necessary for this test-runner service to work:

 1. Transform a test suite to make suitable for output capture
-1. Transform the output log into a JSON suitable for adding to the results
+1. Transform the output log into a JSON suitable for combining with the results
+1. Transform the metadata csv into a JSON suitable for combining with the results
-1. Combining the out and results into a final results file.
+1. Combining the output, metadata, and results JSON files into a final results.json file.

 ### cli.ex